martyn82/handbook/docs/_pages/tactics/performance/demand/manage-event-rate.md

 top: tactics
 parent: tactics-performance-demand
 grandparent: tactics-performance
+excerpt: If it is possible to reduce the sampling frequency, demand can be reduced.
+Reducing the sampling frequency to give the system more 'air'.
+Common patterns here are throttling and backpressure.
 ---

 If it is possible to reduce the sampling frequency at which environmental variables are monitored, demand can be reduced.